 The pathophysiology of OM and ETD are closely related.
 Both conditions can arise as a result of upper respiratory tract infections, allergies, and other inflammatory mediators and one condition can perpetuate the other condition.
-There are more than 700 million cases of OM and ETD around the world every year, half of which occur in children under five years of age.
-In the United States alone, there were more than 15 million visits to physicians during 2014 related to OM and ETD.
+There are more than 700 million cases of OM and ETD around the world every year, half of which occur in children under 5 years of age.
+In the U.S. alone, there were more than 15 million visits to physicians during 2014 related to OM and ETD.
 It is one of the most common diseases seen in Pediatric and Otolaryngology practices and is the most frequent reason children consume antibiotics or undergo surgery.

 To date, no drug product has been approved to treat OM.
 Antibiotics are commonly used to treat AOM patients who present with signs and symptoms of infection, but antibiotics have no effect on viral infections or OME which is a non-infectious condition.
+More importantly, antibiotics do not prevent recurrent AOM, recurrent OME or chronic OME.
 Topical steroids, antihistamines, and decongestants have not been shown to be effective as OM treatments or to prevent OM.
 In addition, the American Academy of Otolaryngology-Head and Neck Surgery recommends against use of these drugs in patients with OM.
-A commonly utilized option to treat and possibly prevent RAOM, ROME or COME, is to perform a surgery where the tympanic membrane is perforated to improve drainage and ventilation of the middle ear (myringotomy or tympanostomy tube insertions).
-However, surgery is not always an effective solution for all patients as many continue to suffer from OM or its complications, and sometimes require repeat surgeries.
+The only option today to treat and possibly prevent RAOM, ROME or COME, is to perform a surgery where the tympanic membrane is perforated to improve drainage and ventilation of the middle ear (myringotomy or tympanostomy tube insertions).
+However, surgery is not always an effective solution for all patients as many continue to suffer with OM or its complications, and sometimes require repeat surgeries.
 Managing recurrent and chronic OM drives billions of dollars in healthcare costs and results in millions of surgical procedures in children and adults around the world.
 There is a clear unmet need for a safe, non-antibiotic, non-surgical option for patients.

-In 2016, the FDA permitted marketing of a medical device that uses a small intranasal balloon inserted into the ET to treat persistent ETD in adults.
+In 2016, the U.S. Food and Drug Administration (FDA) permitted marketing of a medical device that uses a small intranasal balloon inserted into the ET to treat persistent ETD in adults.
 However, like OM, no drug product has been approved for the prevention of ETD.

-OP0201 nasal aerosol is a combination drug product candidate, comprised of a novel formulation of two surfactant active ingredients, DPPC and CP, and formulated with a propellant for easy administration.
+OP0201 is a novel nasal aerosol combination drug product, comprised of the two active ingredients, DPPC and CP, and formulated with a propellant for easy administration.
 OP0201 is delivered as a local treatment through each nostril using a pMDI device.
+The pMDI device holds the canister and sprays the drug product into the nasal cavity.
 Together DPPC and CP are designed to effectively absorb to the air-liquid interface of the mucosa and reduce the interfacial surface tension of the ET, which reduces the passive pressure required for the ET to open.
-In other words, OP0201 is intended to promote 'de-sticking' of the ET so that ventilation of the middle ear may occur.
+In other words, OP0201 is intended to promote 'desticking' of the ET so that ventilation of the middle ear may occur.

-Avanti Polar Lipids, Inc. is our sole supplier of DPPC and CP, the active pharmaceutical ingredients used in OP0201.
+Avanti Polar Lipids, Inc. (Alabaster, Alabama, U.S.) is our sole supplier of DPPC and CP, the active pharmaceutical ingredients used in OP0201.
 Other manufacturers of DPPC and CP exist, but we have not yet qualified a secondary supplier.
-OP0201 nasal aerosol drug product candidate is currently manufactured using Good Manufacturing Practices by Sciarra Aeromed, Inc. We have not yet qualified a secondary manufacturer.
+The drug product is currently manufactured using Good Manufacturing Practices by Sciarra Aeromed, Inc. (Hicksville, New York, U.S.).
+We have not yet qualified a secondary manufacturer.